uribench/software-engineering-handbook/config/metadata/README.md

   VirtualBox.
 It makes it easy to create and run a Virtual Machine (VM) from the command line.
 ```

-### Content
+### Contents

 List of the next navigation level.
-Equal to the names of the children directories
+Equal to the names of the children directories of the hosting
-of the hosting directory (siblings of the index file).
-It is taken automatically from the navigation
+directory (siblings of the index file).
+It is taken automatically from the navigation tree
-tree configuration file and not from metadata.
-A mandatory part that exists only in non-leaf index
+configuration file and not from metadata.
+A mandatory part that exists only in non-leaf index files.
-files.

 ### Guides